Monthly Inflation Report

 Taken together, the indicators presented in this report help one form a clear picture of how prices have evolved in the recent past and the extent to which they are likely to rise in the near future.

-The FAU Monthly Inflation Report is produced by Dr. William J. Luther with Morgan Timmann.
+The FAU Monthly Inflation Report is produced by Dr. William J. Luther and Dr. Eric Van Tassel.
+An earlier version was prodcued with with Morgan Timmann ('25).

 William J. Luther is an associate professor of economics at Florida Atlantic University, director of the American Institute for Economic Research’s Sound Money Project, and an adjunct scholar with the Cato Institute’s Center for Monetary and Financial Alternatives.
 The Social Science Research Network currently ranks him in the top five percent of business authors.
 He earned his MA and PhD in Economics at George Mason University.